shepelevn/storage-cloud-api/README.md

 folder.
 Examples of configuration are inside `./src/Config/SecretExample/`.

+## Starting the development server

+You can set up Apache, or you can run the bash script `./devServer.sh` to run the development server.

 ## Setting up Apache

 The configuration file for your virtual server should look like this